friendster analytics

 • Food allergies or food dye sensitivity: Artificial colors and allergens can affect mood and behavior.

 If tantrums are extreme or your child seems unable to self-regulate, consult your pediatrician for guidance.
+It may be worth getting an evaluation to determine if anything else may be going on.

 Tips for Preventing Toddler Tantrums